Therapy that feels

 Most people wait for their problems to get worse before they make the decision to go to therapy.
 Most of us would rather ignore our problems or try to solve them on our own.
 In the era of Google, Instagram, TikTok, Chat GPT, etc. it is tempting to just try and find a solution so you can get on with your life.
 It's totally human to want to avoid pain.

 You might feel like going to therapy is an admission of failure or a weakness.
-Maybe you're skeptical, thinking it won't really help you because it can't change what happened.
+Maybe you're skeptical, thinking it won't really help you.
 You might be afraid to really examine your relationships, fearing you'll be told to end or leave the relationship.
 Maybe you're afraid of what people will think of you.

 Therapy provides an emotional release, which will help you think more clearly